-The Audit Committee held eleven meetings in 2011.
+The Audit Committee held twelve meetings in 2012.
 For additional information regarding the Audit Committee, see "Audit Information - Audit Committee Report" below.

 Compliance Committee - The Compliance Committee of the Company and the Bank provides oversight of the Company's and Bank's compliance with the Written Agreement entered into on July 29, 2010 with the banking regulators.
-This Committee meets monthly and reviews management's progress in meeting the requirements of this agreement.
+This Committee met eleven times in 2012 and reviewed management's progress in meeting the requirements of this agreement.
 The Committee consists of Chairman Scott White, John Cox, Eugene Hearl, Harold Lynn Keene, Michael McGlothlin, and Jonathan H. Mullins.